-With two full length solo albums “Back on the Street” and “The Windows,” one EP “Four Now” and his latest single "Shapes of Things" under his belt he has built a group of ardent fans and supporters not only in his hometown but globally by way of internet music venues and radio stations cementing his place as a respected songwriter, story teller, and performer.
+With two full length solo albums “Back on the Street” and “The Windows,” one EP “Four Now” and his "searing take on Gary Moore's "Shapes of Things" under his belt he has built a group of ardent fans and supporters not only in his hometown but globally by way of internet music venues and radio stations cementing his place as a respected songwriter, story teller, and performer.

 The music is self produced, recorded, mixed, and mastered in-house (aka.
 Studio 69) by Mike and Rude!
 It's released one song per month through the patreon inner circle then an EP every few months publicly with a "name YOUR price" approach.

 With eclectic musical tastes and a strong rock foundation in both Mike and Rude, you never know what to expect, other than it is different every time!
 However, do look for, haunting melodies, well-grooved rhythms, and delicious guitar phrasing.